Talend/sunchoke/README.md

 * angularJS 1.5 min.
 The widgets are based on the component helper definition introduced with version 1.5.
 * angular-animate.
 Some widgets use angular-animate to perform some animations
-* Bourbon 4.
-Bourbon is a sass library.

 ### Getting started